Marceillo/shark-run/README.md

   - Throughout the project, I often had to ensure that the functions were called properly from the main function and in the code.
 - In the guess-word-letter function was not printing the correct underscores for the word and was confusing for other players.
   - To correct this I found that my print command in the function was incorrect so the code was changed to this code: print(' '.join(letter_word)).
-- I had art messages and because of the graphics in them they had \ this created errors in Python the solution was to use the r and f string prefixes together.
+- I had art messages and because of the graphics in them they had \ this created errors, in Python the solution was to use the r and f string prefixes together.
   - This enabled me to keep the graphics as is and call data in the message such as a username for example.
 - I have to say there were other bugs that I just can not remember as I went on fixing them from one line of code to the next.